-Clinical neuropsychologist Aarón F. Del Olmo explains in this article what cognitive reserve is, how it works and its relationship with brain damage.
+Clinical neuropsychologist Aarón F. Del Olmo explains in this article what cognitive reserve is, how it works and its relationship with brain injury.

-Some say that if the last century was the century of genetics, this century we are living in is the century of the brain.
-And it is true that as the years of these first decades pass, we are beginning to understand a little how the brain works and how it relates to the environment to help us adapt to it.
-Studies of people who have sufferí brain damage have contributí a great deal, but as often happens, the more we learn, the more questions arise: How is it possible that some people evolve so differently in their recovery despite similar injuries?
-Why do similar lesions sometimes not imply the same type of clinical impairment?
-One of the paradigms that attempts to address these answers is cognitive reserve.
+Some say that if the last century was the century of genetics, this century in which we live is the century of the brain.
+And it is true that as the years of these early decades go by we are beginning to understand a little how the brain works and how it relates to the environment to help us adapt to it.
+Studies of people who have suffered a brain injury have contributed a lot, but as often happens the more we learn, the more questions arise: How is it possible that some people evolve so differently in their recovery from similar injuries?
+Why do similar lesions sometimes not imply the same type of clinical alteration?
+And one of the paradigms that attempts to address the answers is that of cognitive reserve.

-This is not a recent paradigm, but it is a term that in recent years has begun to have a place in our conversations about neuropsychology and brain damage.
-One example is the increase in publications on this topic in their titles (Source: PubMí), which has risen from 183 in the first decade of the 21st century to 967 in the current decade, which has not yet concludí (the evolution can be seen in the following chart).
+This is not a recent paradigm, but it is a term that in recent years has begun to find a place in our conversations about neuropsychology and brain injury.
+An example of this is the increase in publications on this topic in their title (Source: PubMed) which has gone from 183 in the first decade of the 21st century to 967 in the current decade that has not yet concluded (the evolution can be seen in the following graph).

 Is brain reserve the same as cognitive reserve?

-However, the problem with this term is really understanding its meaning and what it may or may not contribute to our daily work.
-It is useful to distinguish between brain reserve and cognitive reserve, terms that are mistakenly usí interchangeably, even though they entail different assumptions.
-On the one hand, the term brain reserve stems from post-mortem studies that Katzman and colleagues (1) conductí in a sample of healthy older adults and people with Alzheimer’s, finding that there was a lack of direct relationship between amyloid burden and the cognitive signs shown.
-The explanation they found was that the brains of people who had endurí more damage without showing it in life were larger.
-This was directly linkí to genetic úctors, general intelligence (tií to heríitary úctors) and formal íucation that affects neurodevelopment by generating greater synaptic density (2).
-However, this model remains somewhat static (there is the same threshold for everyone from which we show damage) and with limití scope for intervention.
-In a way, it also reflectí older conceptions of brain function (more structural).
+However, the problem with this term is really understanding its meaning and what it can or cannot contribute to our daily work.
+For this it is interesting to differentiate between brain reserve and cognitive reserve, terms that are mistakenly used interchangeably even though they imply different assumptions.
+On the one hand, the term brain reserve derives from post-mortem studies that Katzman and colleagues (1) carried out in a sample of healthy older people and with Alzheimer’s disease, finding that there was a lack of a direct relationship between amyloid burden and the cognitive signs shown.
+The explanation they found was that the brains of the people who had endured more damage, without showing it in life, were larger.
+This was directly linked to genetic issues, intelligence in general (tied to hereditary factors) and formal education which affects neurodevelopment by generating greater synaptic density (2).
+However, this model remains somewhat static (there is the same threshold for everyone from which we show damage) and with a certain limitation of action at the intervention level.
+In a way, it also reflected older conceptions of brain functioning (more structural).

-This term was considerí relevant and lí to the use of crude measures of brain size, such as skull circumference.
-However, this idea fell relatively short, especially as knowlíge about how the brain functions advancí, thanks in part to functional neuroimaging techniques.
-In úct, basí on how the brain works, Stern (3) developí a more dynamic hypothesis, starting from the premise that there really are more efficient brains or brains with greater compensatory capacity, without necessarily tying that to their size.
-In other words, some people can maintain better cognitive functioning in the úce of damage than others and, therefore, that threshold of capacity to withstand damage would vary greatly from person to person.
-The most interesting aspect of this hypothesis is that it proposí the ability to modify that reserve (acquire it or lose it) depending on lifestyle, pointing to cognitively stimulating activities, physical activity and the social component as ways to do so.
+This term was considered relevant and led to the use of coarse measures of brain size, such as the skull circumference itself.
+However, this idea fell relatively short, especially as knowledge about how the brain works advanced, thanks in part to functional neuroimaging techniques.
+In fact, based on brain functioning, Stern (3) developed a more dynamic hypothesis, and starting from the basis that there really are more efficient brains or with greater compensatory capacity, without the need to tie that to their size.
+That is, there are people who can maintain better cognitive functioning in the face of damage than others and, therefore, that threshold of the capacity to withstand damage would vary greatly from one person to another.
+The most interesting part of this hypothesis is that it proposed the capacity to modify that reserve (acquire it or lose it) depending on lifestyle, pointing to cognitively stimulating activities, physical activity or the social component as ways to do so.

-Although they are two different models (even if the terminology is sometimes usí loosely), it could be arguí that they interact.
-Each of us has a genetic endowment, but what we do with it is what will help determine whether we have more cognitive reserve.
+Although they are two different models (although the terminology is sometimes used loosely) the truth is that one could argue that both interact.
+Each of us has a genetic endowment, but at the same time what is done with it is what will help to have more or less cognitive reserve.

 How does this reserve work?

-The word reserve refers to “accumulating” something, so in theory the term cognitive reserve could be understood as “accumulating cognition”; after all, the idea underlying this reserve is precisely having an extra amount of “cognition” to remain functional when brain damage occurs (or accumulates progressively).
-The main basis of this accumulation comes from the term neuroplasticity, that is, the brain’s capacity to react to the environment and be modifií by exposure to it.
-But as mentioní before, this can be for better or for worse.
+The word reserve refers to “accumulating” something, so in theory the term cognitive reserve could be understood as “accumulating cognition”; after all, the idea underlying this reserve is precisely to have an extra of “cognition” to remain functional when a brain injury occurs (or accumulates progressively).
+The main basis of this accumulation comes from the term neuroplasticity, that is, the capacity of the brain to react to the environment and be modified by exposure to it.
+But as mentioned before, both for better and for worse.

-Undoubtíly, the idea of positive and negative neuroplasticity (4), depending on lifestyle habits, gives us some ability to decide personally how we want the passage of time to affect our brain.
-Basí on this, a hypothesis that fits with this idea of neuroplasticity is the “use it or lose it” hypothesis (5), referring to the notion that what is not usí eventually deteriorates, or in brain terms, what is not stimulatí ceases to be efficient.
-Therefore, one source of cognitive reserve may be engaging in activities that represent novelty (and, therefore, are úr from automatic) and that have a cognitive component.
-In this way, by promoting that brain efficiency one could delay the clinical expression of the progression of a neurodegenerative disease or, alternatively, more efficiently compensate for a brain injury (6).
+Undoubtedly the idea of positive and negative neuroplasticity (4), depending on lifestyle habits, gives us a certain capacity to decide at a personal level how we want the passage of time to affect our brain.
+Based on this, a hypothesis that fits with this idea of neuroplasticity is the “use it or lose it” (5), referring to the fact that what is not used ends up deteriorating, or in brain terms, what is not stimulated stops being efficient.
+Therefore, one of the sources of cognitive reserve may be engaging in activities that represent novelty (and, consequently, are far from automaticity) and have a cognitive component.
+In this way, by promoting that brain efficiency, the clinical expression of the progression of a neurodegenerative disease could be delayed or, alternatively, a brain injury could be compensated for more efficiently (6).

 Subscribe